Title: Project Notes

 Track Personnel Objectives

-Staff objectives may be managed in notes.
+Staff objectives may be managed in Project Notes.

 You would set up one project per person and restrict access appropriately.
-You may or may want to allow the person to access that project, and instead only allow HR and/or the manager to access that project.
+You may or may not want to allow the person access to that project, and instead only allow HR and/or the manager to access that project.
 Documents specific to that person may then be uploaded to that person-specific project.